 - New Seasons Market, Fisher’s Landing, 2100 S.E.
 164th Avenue #101, Vancouver

-You may also give your used eyeglasses to any Vancouver Lions Club member, or contact the Club's representative to the Lions Sight Foundation of Clark County and we will make arrangements to pick up your used eyeglasses.
+You may also give your used eyeglasses or hearing aids to any Vancouver Lions Club member, or you may contact the Club's representative to the Lions Sight Foundation of Clark County (for eyeglasses) or the Club's representative to the Lions Hearing And Speech Committee of Clark County (for hearing aids) and they will make arrangements to pick up your used eyeglasses or hearing aids.

 Where Do All Of Those Eyeglasses Go?